davidcim/wirinj/README.md

 #### Explanation of the example above
 `MyService` and `MyObject` are the two user classes.

-`MyObject`'s attributes `my_service` and `my_config` are set with the constant `INJECTED` to indicate that they must be injected.
+`MyObject` attributes `my_service` and `my_config` are set with the constant `INJECTED` to indicate that they must be injected.

 The function named `do`, or any other name you choose, will contain the code inside the injection context with access to any required dependency.
 This function is decorated with `@inject` which will inject the dependencies into the function parameters. `@inject` takes as arguments one or more dependency sources.
 In this case, a `Definition` for the static config values and an `Autowiring` to automatically instantiate the required objects. `wirinj` will use this ordered list of sources to locate any required dependency.

-For the first parameter in function `do`, `my_service`:`MyService`, as it is not defined in the first source (`config`), it will be requested to the second one (`Autowiring`) which will instantiate a `MyService` object as inferred from the parameter type annotation.
+As the first parameter in the function `do` (`my_service`) is not defined in the first source (`config`), the dependency will be requested to the second one (`Autowiring`) which will lazily instantiate a `MyService` object.
+The class is inferred from the type annotation of the parameter.
 By default `Autowiring` will make the object a singleton and therefore any subsequent request for this class will get the same unique instance.

-The second parameter, `my_object_factory` is annotated as `Type[MyObject]`. `Type` is part of the standard  [typing](https://docs.python.org/3/library/typing.html#typing.Type) library.
-It indicates that the parameter is not expected to be an object of class `MyObject` but the class `MyObject` itself or a subclass of it.
+The second parameter (`my_object_factory`) is annotated as `Type[MyObject]`. `Type[]` is part of the standard  [typing](https://docs.python.org/3/library/typing.html#typing.Type) library.
+It indicates that the parameter is not expected to contain an object of class `MyObject` but the class `MyObject` itself or a subclass of it.
 Therefore you may use `my_object_factory` variable the same way you would use `MyObject` class.
-In the body of the function `do` this parameter is called to instantiate a new `MyObject`.
+In the body of the function `do`, this parameter is called to instantiate a new `MyObject`.
 By calling `my_object_factory` instead of `MyObject` you make `wirinj` to inject all its required dependencies during the instantiation:
  ```python
 # This instantiate a MyObject but, as expected, nothing is injected.
 obj = MyObject(10)